 To truly keep your online identity private, you must be connected to a VPN at all times, whether you are using public or private wi-fi, mobile Internet, or a hard line connection from your home address.

 This is one of the many reasons why PrivadoVPN is based in Switzerland.
 Swiss law is written to ensure consumer privacy in several ways, particularly with a VPN.
 For one, they don’t have any logging requirements, so we can legitimately keep no logs of what you do on the Internet when connected to the VPN network.
 They also don’t belong to any international surveillance sharing agreements like the 14 Eyes specifically to avoid being obligated to invade citizens’ privacy.
-And, of course, if somebody does request access to your data, companies operating out of Switzerland are legally obliged to inform you of the attempted privacy breech.
+And, of course, if somebody does request access to your data, companies operating out of Switzerland are legally obliged to inform you of the attempted privacy breach.
 And regardless of your physical address, these laws apply to VPN services that are based here, so you get the benefits of those protections.

 Zero VPN Logs